9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **Finishing the Intake**

-Today, Rhett was able to get a working intake that would reliabily intake a disc when being hand fed, but issues with the ramp led the bot to not be able to drive around the field without the ramp digging into the tiles and causing the bot to get stuck.
+Today, Rhett was able to get a working intake that would reliably intake a disc when being hand fed, but issues with the ramp led the bot to not be able to drive around the field without the ramp digging into the tiles and causing the bot to get stuck.
 We will continue to work on solutions to this issue when the whole team is able to discuss what we can do to fix this issue.

 ### **Running Intake**